0xPolygon/polygon-docs/docs/tools/wallets/getting-started.md

 This page serves as a resource for using Polygon compatible wallets which have key management and interfaces that allow users to perform chain actions and sign transactions, such as sending assets.

-If you are new to the concepts and terminology of wallets, start at the [Wallet Basics](#wallet-basics) section of this page.
+If you are new to the concepts and terminology of wallets, start at the [wallet basics](#wallet-basics) section of this page.
 You can browse through the many [third-party wallets](#third-party-wallets) that support Polygon chains, or if you already have Polygon networks in your wallet of choice, check out Polygon's native asset management solution [Polygon Portal](#polygon-portal).

 !!! info "Centralized Exchanges (CEXs)"